Log-in/Sign-up

 Through each unit there will be a few graded assignments that must be submitted.
 These will be investigations, labs, problem sets, enrichment or cumulative exercises of some sort.
 Problem sets and quizzes often will be assigned to you in AP Classroom and DeltaMath.
 Each unit will end with a summative test, often administered as part non-calculator and part calculator-permitted … as the AP exam is administered.
 Your course grade simply is the accumulation of earned points against the total possible.

-It is expected that students will sit for the AP Calculus BC Exam on Monday, May 13, 2024.
+It is expected that students will sit for the AP Calculus BC Exam in May 2025.
 Students not taking the AP Exam will be required to take a final exam for our course.

 Technical requirements: